10Fred10/Moy-calculator/README.md

 # Moy-calculator
-Handy script to help me figure out my rank in class  each semester by sorting my classmates through score calculation.
+Each semester the University releases a spreadsheet with all students' marks, and i use thish handy script to help me figure out my rank in class.